Bach: Solo Violin Partita Nº 2 BWV 1004: For Cello

-The original source for these transcriptions is Bach’s autograph manuscript.
+The original source for the cellofun transcriptions of Bach’s Unaccompanied Violin Partitas and Sonatas is his own autograph manuscript.
 In the “Literal Transcription” this manuscript has simply been copied and transposed down a fifth (plus an octave).
 All the bowings in the “Literal Transcriptions” are Bach’s.
 In the “Edited Performance Versions” however, Bach’s bowings have very often been changed.

 ALLEMANDE and COURANTE